mgroupntua/MSolve.MachineLearning/programming/chapter1.md

 ```

 ## Neural network example
 This examples builds a neural network with a predefined architecture to solve the famous **XOR** problem.
 For the training of the network, a number of samples is provided which consists of a set observations from an independent set of variables along with their outcome, which is a scalar quantity.
 In the setting of the **XOR** problem there are two independent variables which assume discrete values of 0 and 1.
-If their values are equal (e.g. (0,0) or (1,1)) then the dependent variables takes the value of 0, otherwise it is equal to 1.
+If their values are equal (e.g. (0,0) or (1,1)) then the dependent variable takes the value of 0, otherwise it is equal to 1.
+In order to evaluate the optimal values of the weights $w_ {ij}$ a cost function defined as

+$$J=\frac{1}{n} \sum_{i=1}^n(pred_i-y_i)^2$$

+where $pred_i=ax_i+b$, $a$ being the weight and $b$ the bias.
+Then, using a gradient descent algorithm the values of $a,b$ as tweaked in such a way, that the cost function gets minimized.
+The implementation of this example can be found in **MSolve.MachineLearning.Tests** project.

 The first code section reads a set of values **dataX** for the independent variables and the corresponding values of the dependent variable **dataY**.